noreasonprojects/ModernAVPlayer/Pods/SwiftyMocky/README.md

 All mocks has **perform** method (accessible both as instance method or global function), with easy to use syntax, allowing to specify closure, that will be executed upon stubbed method being called.

-It uses same paramter wrapping features as given, so you can specify different **Perform** cases for different attributes set.
+It uses same parameter wrapping features as given, so you can specify different **Perform** cases for different attributes set.

 It's very handy when working with completion block based approach.